yuanmingze/panoramic_optical_flow/doc/README.md

 - Change Choen's FFT to DCT, to solve the rotation invariance
 - Kernel transform NN,
 - GNN the get the alignment coefficients;
+- Fine Tune perspective CNN on 360 images, use panoramic image train the perspective image CNN;

 ## 2.1.
 Reference